ksdfg/workgroup/README.md

 	"github.com/ksdfg/workgroup"
 )

-// Search for substrings parallelly func main() {
+// Search for substrings in parallel func main() {
 	// Declare phrase and keywords to search in phrase phrase := "A small utility to manage the lifetime of a set of related goroutines."